JeffLigon/JeffLigon.github.io/README.md

 Introduction
 - (00:34) Creating a website
+    - notes from this step
 - (38:41) Getting a custom URL
+    - notes from this step
 - (42:45) Getting web hosting
 - (48:25) Creating a custom email address
 - (48:25) Updating Nameservers